friendliai/friendli-model-optimizer/README.md

 - **`model-name-or-path`**: Hugging Face pretrained model name or directory path of the saved model checkpoint.
 - **`output-dir`**: Directory path to save the quantized checkpoint and related configurations.
 - **`mode`**: Quantization techniques to apply.
 You can use `fp8`, `int8`.
+- **`pedantic-level`**: Represent to accuracy-latency trade-off.
+Higher pedantic level ensure a more accurate representaition of the model, but increase the quantization processing time.
+Defaults to 1.
 - **`device`**: Device to run the quantization process.
 Defaults to "cuda:0".
 - **`offload`**: When enabled, this option significantly reduces GPU memory usage by offloading model layers onto CPU RAM.
 Defaults to true.